-There are smoke/heat alarms in the hallway, the living room and the kitchen.
+There are smoke/heat alarms in the hallway, living room and the kitchen.

-The new Fire and Smoke Alarm Standard came into force in February 2022.
-This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat alarm also needs to be installed in each kitchen.
+There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
+The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+A heat alarm also requires to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
-The purchaser should satisfy themselves in this regard.
+Wherethere is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.